More about: Palace of Versailles Tickets and Tours

 Is visiting the Palace of Versailles with children a good idea?

-I am not going to deceive you, the day can be a long one for the youngest members of the family, although both the Palace and the Gardens are suitable for everyone, even if you go to Versailles with children.
+I am not going to deceive you, the day can be long for the youngest members of the family, although both the Palace and the Gardens are suitable for everyone, even if you go to Versailles with children.

-If you will allow me to make a recommendation, organise the visit well so that the part of the Palace is not too long, as it can be boring for children, and enjoy the Gardens for longer, where they can run around and play.
+If you will allow me to make a recommendation, organise the visit well so that the part of the Palace is not too long, as it can be more boring for children, and enjoy the Gardens for longer, where they can run around and play.

 Tips for visiting the Palace of Versailles